gilberth/Schola-Link-API/readme.md

-# SieWeb Python Client
+# Schola Python Client

-A lightweight, programmatic Python client for the **SieWeb** portal of Colegio Parroquial "Santa Rosa de Lima" (and other schools running on SieWeb).
+A lightweight, programmatic Python client for the **Schola** portal of Colegio (and other schools running on Schola).
 It reverse-engineers internal API endpoints to read messages from the "Mensajería" (inbox) section **without browser automation**.

 ## Features